 The above formulation can be converted to a MILP by the introduction of an additional auxiliary variable $z \geqslant 0$ as follows:

 Next, we present two novel formulations for the F-MTSP to enforce different levels of fairness in the distribution of tour lengths.

-\subsection{Fair Multiple Traveling Salesman Problem}
+\subsection{Fair multiple traveling salesman problem}

-We develop the mathematical formulation for two variants of the F-MTSP, with the variants differing in the manner they enforce the fairness in the distribution of tour lengths.
-The first variant, referred to as $\varepsilon$-F-MTSP, is based on a recently developed model for fairness called $\varepsilon$-fairness \cite{sundar2024parametric}; $\varepsilon = 0$ corresponds to no fairness constraints being enforced on the F-MTSP making it equivalent to the min-sum MTSP, and $\varepsilon = 1$ corresponds to enforcing all the tour lengths to be equal. $\varepsilon$-F-MTSP will result in a MISOCP for a fixed value of $\varepsilon > 0$.
+We propose mathematical formulations for two variants of the F-MTSP.
+These variants differ in the manner they enforce the fairness in the distribution of tour lengths.
+The first variant, referred to as $\varepsilon$-F-MTSP, is based on a recently developed model for fairness called $\varepsilon$-fairness in \cite{sundar2024parametric}; $\varepsilon = 0$ corresponds to no fairness constraints being enforced on the F-MTSP making it equivalent to the min-sum MTSP, and $\varepsilon = 1$ corresponds to enforcing all the tour lengths to be equal. $\varepsilon$-F-MTSP will result in a MISOCP for a fixed value of $\varepsilon > 0$.
 The second variant, referred to as $\Delta$-F-MTSP, will enforce an upper-bound of $\Delta \in [0, 1]$ on the Gini coefficient of the tour lengths \eqref{eq:gi} using a single linear constraint. $\Delta = 1$ corresponds to a trivial upper bound on the Gini coefficient and is equivalent to the min-sum MTSP and as $\Delta$ is decreased, the level of fairness enforced increases and $\Delta = 0$ corresponds to enforcing all tour lengths to be equal.
 We start by presenting the formulation for $\varepsilon$-F-MTSP.
-We also remark that some of the material presented in the following paragraph can be found in \cite{sundar2023fairly}.
-Nevertheless, we choose to present them again for the sake of completeness.

-\subsubsection{$\varepsilon$-Fair Multiple Traveling Salesman Problem}
+We note that $\varepsilon = 1$ (respectively, $\Delta = 0$) corresponds to enforcing equality of all tour lengths in principle.
+However, such requirements may render the problem infeasible for a given instance.
+In general, the feasibility of the $\varepsilon$-F-MTSP and $\Delta$-F-MTSP depends on the chosen values of $\varepsilon$ and $\Delta$, and there exist instance-dependent ranges of admissible values for which feasible solutions exist.
+Enforcing overly strict fairness (i.e., large $\varepsilon$ or small $\Delta$) can therefore lead to infeasibility.
+These feasibility domains and their properties are formally characterized in Section \ref{sec:properties}.

+\subsubsection{$\varepsilon$-fair multiple traveling salesman problem}

-We begin by invoking a well-known inequality that relates the $\ell_1$-norm and $\ell_2$-norm of the tour length vector $\bm{l} \in \mathbb{R}_{\geqslant 0}^m$, derived from the fundamental result on the \textit{equivalence of norms} \cite{horn2012matrix}:
+We begin by invoking a well-known inequality that relates the $\ell_1$-norm and $\ell_2$-norm of the tour length vector $\bm{l} \in \mathbb{R}_{\geqslant 0}^m$, derived from the fundamental result on the \textit{equivalence of norms} (see \cite{horn2012matrix}):

 In \eqref{eq:norm-eq}, we observe that: